victronenergy/victron-press/README.md

 Execute the following commands in the (new, empty) directory where you want to set up the project:

  - Checkout the code: `git clone git@github.com:victronenergy/victron-press.git .`
+ - Initialize the documentation submodule: `git submodule init`
- - Pull the latest documentation files: `git submodule init && git submodule update --remote`
+ - Pull the latest documentation files: `git submodule update --remote`
  - Install frontend dependencies: `npm install`
  - Install backend dependencies: `composer install`
+ - Copy `.env.example` to `.env` and fill out the required configuration variables.

 ## Frontend
 The frontend is a VuePress application that renders the documenation and